API Reference¶

 ¶

-Called after a task completes successfully if it has registry assets.
+Called after a task completes successfully if it has artifacts.

 | PARAMETER | DESCRIPTION |